amlkteam/capstone/README.md

 **Input (parameters/files):**
 - indicators_df_path: the csv file that contains all the indicators values.
 - senti_df_path: The csv file containing aggregated sentiment data of both annotated and predicted data under each indicator and each source.

+Note: user can change custom weights for each news source at line 382 in dash_frontend_final.py, to render Source-Weighted Average monthly and daily datapoints.
+Current placeholder weights are: {'Bloomberg': 0.7, 'CBC': 0.3}.

 **Output :**
 - a Dash app running on local server